NMAI-lab/hermes/README.md

 1. Plug in the LiDAR sensor to the the Raspberry Pi through USB

-2. Turn on the iRobot CREATE 3
+2. Turn on the iRobot Create 3

 3. Have your Bluetooth Beacons ready and make sure their MAC addresses and orientation match [beacons_list](hermes_environment/worlds/beacons_list.yaml)